rfly-openha/documents/2_tutorial/central_moment.md

 ## Input Arguments

-`x` —— A N-D array of observations.
+`x` —— The value of observations, specified as an array of N-D array of length `n`.

 For an n-by-m array, it indicates `n` observations with `m` features.